Let the Music Force Be With You

 We’re all guilty of it.
 We spend countless hours every day transfixed by our tiny phone screens, comparing our lives to other people on social media, and staying on top of a seemingly endless cycle of bad news.
 But imagine what could be accomplished if we put even a few of these idle hours towards a creative, mind-expanding activity?

 “I learned from a pretty early age the immense benefits that music has on your brain,” Bessolo says.
 In fact, music education is proven to sharpen your brain in many different areas.
 Studies have shown that musicians perform better on tests that measure attention span and are better at filtering out unimportant information when assigned a task.
 Imagine, then, the lifelong benefits for children who learn music, especially today when infinite shiny distractions are competing for their attention.
+To enroll your child to a good music class, you can see it here.
+You may also look into the works of a Motown Record Producer and other experts in the music industry to learn more about music or seek inspiration.

 A recent USC study revealed that children who study music had measurable advantages in language development, reading skills, and sound processing compared to their non-musician peers.
 Music improves motor skills and it strengthens a child’s ability to memorize and retain information.
 The connection between music and math has long been established, and, indeed. children who study music perform better on algebra assessments than those who don’t.